 We have paid monthly distributions to the holders of our common stock since October 2003 (and prior to that quarterly distributions since January 2002) and generally intend to continue to do so.
 In May 2014 we issued, and in June 2014 we made our first distribution on our Series 2021 Term Preferred Stock and have made monthly distributions thereafter.
-The amount of monthly distributions on our capital stock is generally determined by our Board of Directors on a quarterly basis and is based on management's estimate of the fiscal year's earnings.
+The amount of monthly distributions on our capital stock is generally determined by our Board of Directors on a quarterly basis and is based on management's estimate of the fiscal year's taxable income.
 See "Price Range of Common Stock and Distributions."
-Certain additional amounts may be deemed as distributed to stockholders for income tax purposes.
+Because our distributions to common stockholders are based on estimates of taxable income that may differ from actual results, future distributions payable to our common stockholders may also include, and past distributions have included, a return of capital.
+Such return of capital distributions may increase an investor's tax liability for capital gains upon the sale of our shares by reducing the investor's tax basis for such shares.
+See "Risk Factors - Distributions to our stockholders have included and may in the future include a return of capital."
+Certain additional amounts may be deemed as distributed to common stockholders for income tax purposes and may also constitute a return of capital.
 Other types of securities we might offer will likely pay distributions in accordance with their terms.

 We intend to continue to elect to be treated for federal income tax purposes as a RIC.
 So long as we continue to qualify, we generally will pay no corporate-level federal income taxes on any ordinary income or capital gains that we distribute to our stockholders.
-To maintain our RIC status, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90.0% of our taxable ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, out of assets legally available for distribution.
+To maintain our RIC status, we must meet specified source-ofincome and asset diversification requirements and distribute annually at least 90.0% of our taxable ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, out of assets legally available for distribution.
 See "Material U.S. Federal Income Tax Considerations."